Executive Cyber Security Awareness Training Course

 - Master the use of various security features within the .NET development environment

-- Understand common coding mistakes and strategies to avoid them
+- Recognize common coding mistakes and understand how to avoid them

 - Access resources and further reading materials on secure coding practices